 - Excessive blinking caused by underlying factors such as myopia, strabismus, or hyperopia could affect your child’s progress at school or their ability to play, learn, and carry out everyday activities.

-- In some rare cases, excessive blinking may indicate neurological ailments, such as BEB (benign essential blepharospasm) and Wilson disease.
+- In some rare cases, excessive blinking may indicate neurological ailments, such as BEB (benign essential blepharospasm) and Wilson diseaseiXA rare genetic disorder where the body accumulates too much copper, notably in the vital organs such as the liver and brain .
 BEB may possibly lead to an inability to keep the eyes open (9), while Wilson disease may prevent the body from getting rid of excess copper from the body and affect the entire central nervous system (10).

 What To Expect During Diagnosis?